Chaos testing for scenarios

 About chaos testing

-Read more about chaos engineering with LoadRunner Professional in this blog: What is Chaos Engineering?
+Tip: Read more about chaos engineering with LoadRunner Professional in this blog: What is Chaos Engineering?

-To incorporate Gremlin scenarios:
+To incorporate disruption events:

-Open the scenario.
+Open the LRP scenario.
 In the Controller Design tab, in the Scenario Schedule pane, click the Disruption Events button.

 In the displayed Disruption Events dialog box, click Add Event.

-Filter by Attack Type or Technology Type.
+For Gremlin events, you can filter by Attack Type or Technology Type.

 The selected event scenarios are displayed in the Disruption Events dialog box.